Piceptron/insurApp/README.md

 At last, user will be redirect to home page where they can see their recorded assets and recommended insurances based on their assets using our recommendations models in Keras Neural Network.

 ## Technology Stack
-**Frontend Android:** This app utilizes Jetpack navigation, retrofit2 and okhttp3.
+**Frontend Android:** This app utilizes Jetpack navigation component, retrofit2 and okhttp3.

 **Backend:** Flask,  MySQL Database, AWS Textract, AWS Rekognition, Keras Neural Network.

 **Read more about backend at:** https://github.com/Piceptron/MicroinsuranceRecommender

 ## App architecture
 The app is architect with the mindset of single activity and multi fragments using Jetpack navigation.
 I was going to use MVP but given the 1.5 days development time constraint of the Hackathon it's not feasible.
+The Jetpack navigation component makes managing backstack and fragment transactions very easy, it speeded up our development considerably.

 ## Endpoints
 **POST /sendImage:** takes input image in base64 and sends it to AWS Rekognition to understand what the image is and a category for the image, then queries the MySQL database for a valuation of that type of product.
 If the return product is similar looking to a receipt, will call AWS Textract to parse out information from the receipt, and collects the asset information including valuation from the parsed text.